STP5940/odoo-19-docker-compose/README.md

 docker-compose up -d
 ```

-**If you get the permission issue**, change the folder permission to make sure that the container is able to access the directory:
+**If you get the permission issue**, change the folder permission to access the directory:

 ``` sh
 $ git clone https://github.com/STP5940/odoo-19-docker-compose